thiagocapuano/waves-documentation/en/smart-contracts/faq.md

 # Frequently Asked Questions

+### 1. I'm new to RIDE and Waves Smart contracts, is there any tutorial or articles to start with?

+Yes sure, you can check [_**Video Tutorials and Articles**_](/smart-contracts/video-tutorials-and-articles.md) section.

 ### 1. Is smart contract functionality added in Waves ?
 If Yes, which languages are supported?

 Yes, it's own language [_**RIDE**_](/smart-contracts/ride-language/ride-language.md).